-You also need to determine the purpose of the ad; is it for prospecting, retargeting, sales, general etc. The purpose of your ad will change depending on your consumers position in the marketing funnel.
+You also need to determine the purpose of the ad; is it for prospecting, retargeting, sales, general etc. The purpose of your ad will change depending on your consumer’s position in the advertising funnel.

 “I don’t know what strategy to use”

 Mistake: One final mistake that beginners make when advertising for their ecommerce store is not developing a strategy.
 You may be showing everyone the same ads and not considering what stage in the advertising funnel they’re in.

 An advertising funnel is a framework that helps you walk through your consumer’s journey as they move towards becoming a purchaser.
 The stages include discovery, consideration, or purchase and each one requires a different strategy.

 If you start off advertising without considering each stage, this makes for irrelevant and ineffective ads.
 Your consumers aren’t likely to take action on an ad that has nothing to do with them.

 Solution: The first step you want to take when making an advertising funnel is to first establish where each of your current consumers falls in it.